AUEB-BALab/web/content/members/gdrosos.md

 linkedin: georgios-petros-drosos-498063173
 photo: gdrosos.jpg

-_Georgios Petros Drosos_ is an undergraduate student in the Department of Management Science & Technology in Athens University of Economics and Business (AUEB).
+_Georgios-Petros Drosos_ is an undergraduate student at the Department of Management Science & Technology in Athens University of Economics and Business (AUEB).
+From September 2021 until June 2022 Giorgos worked as a Research Software Engineer at the [FASTEN](../projects/fasten.html) Research Project.

-His main research interests lie in the area of Software Engineering and Data Science.
+His main research interests lie in the area of Software Engineering and Programming Languages.